Saab two-stroke: Three-cylinder

-The 841 cc engine used in the 1966 Saab 96 used pre-mix oil and appeared with a three throat Solex carburetor in which the center carburetor handled start, idle, and low speed functions, increasing the power to 42 hp.
+The 841 cc engine used in the 1966 Saab 96 used pre-mix oil and appeared with a three-throat Solex carburetor in which the center carburetor handled start, idle, and low speed functions, increasing the power to 42 hp.
 The same carburetor had been used in the Saab 96 Monte Carlo and Sport models.
-A common throttle shaft minimized carburetor synchronization problems.
+The use of a common throttle shaft minimized carburetor synchronization problems.

 The 1958-59 Sports version of the 93B had 48–50 hp in base version and 57 hp in the super version.
 This model had triple carburetors and a motor oil injection system, rather than oil pre-mixed with the petrol.

-From 1959 displacement was raised to 841 cc with 38 hp.
-For model year 1966, the 'standard' 3-cylinder two-stroke engine had triple carburetors.
-From model year 1967 Saab began replacing it with the Ford Taunus V4 engine.
+From 1959 the displacement was raised to 841 cc with 38 hp.
+For model year 1966, the 'standard' 3-cylinder two-stroke engine had three individual carburetors.
+From model year 1967 Saab began replacing their 3-cylinder with the Ford Taunus V4 engine.

-A special version known as the 'Shrike' was built for the United States' 1967 and 1968 model years.
-It was sleeved down to 795 cc to avoid new emission regulations which exempted engines under 50 CID.
+A special version known as the 'Shrike' was built for the United States 1967 and 1968 model years.
+It was sleeved down to 795 cc to avoid US emission regulations which exempted engines under 50 CID.

-Saab also made some experimental V6 engines, by mounting two three cylinder two-stroke engines together, at an angle.
-One had carburetors on the outside, while another was more conventional, with a carburetor in between the two blocks.
+Saab also made some experimental V6 engines by mounting two three-cylinder two-stroke engines together at an angle.
+One of these experiments had carburetors mounted outside of the V, while another had a more conventional design with a carburetor in between the two blocks.

 Production

 Initially all two-stroke engines were built at the Saab Trollhättan plant, however in 1953 engines and gearbox production was moved to an old washing machine factory in Gothenburg.

-When Saab discontinued production of the two stroke engine and replaced it with a four stroke V4 engine built by Ford in Germany, the plant in Gothenburg never again produced engines, however this was as the production capacity was needed for the increased demand of gearboxes due to the introduction of the Saab 99 a few years later.
+When Saab discontinued production of the two stroke engine and replaced it with a four stroke V4 engine built by Ford in Germany, the plant in Gothenburg never again produced engines; the production capacity was needed for the increased demand of gearboxes due to the introduction of the Saab 99 a few years later.